radub/roadster/README.md

 drwxr-xr-x  10 user  staff   340 Oct 28 14:58 roadster
 ```

-You are now ready to spin-up the VM:
+You are now ready to spin-up the VM!
+Step into the car and start the engine!
 ```
+$ cd roadster
 $ vagrant up
 ```
 go grab a coffee ... :) then come back.
 You will be prompted for the administrator password.
 The script also takes care of updating the ````/etc/hosts```` file.